harshpraneeth11/Leet-Code/leetcode/1838/README.md

 // Space: O(1)
 // There is no option of decrement, so we can only increase till nums[r]

+If 1st step is not possible, after r=1 from r=0, l also changes to l=1 from l=0 and suppose the possible answer is ans = 5, then for next step if not possible l++ and r++, so ans=5 Only if it is valid, l is at same place and r++, so ans++ No need to use return j-i

 class Solution {
 public:
     int maxFrequency(vector<int>& nums, int k) {